beverts312/website/content/about/resume.md

     start="April 2022"
     end="Present"
 >}}
-I lead a team within Platform Engineering which enables other teams in the enterprise to migrate to the cloud by providing them with tooling and platforms for both Azure and AWS.
+* Lead a team within Platform Engineering which enables other teams in the enterprise to migrate to the cloud by providing them with tooling and platforms for both Azure and AWS
+* Design core aspects of our EKS based Kubernetes platform
+* Develop reusable infrastructure templates for AWS and Azure using terraform
+* Lead all Azure migration efforts in the business unit
 {{</job>}}

 {{<job